About Point-Gas Detection Technology

 • For example, 1ppm would be equivalent to a space filled with a total of 1 million balls and 1 of those balls being red.
 The red ball would represent 1ppm.

 There is a limited band of gas/air concentration which will produce a combustible mixture.
-This band is specific for each gas and vapor and is bounded by an upper level, known as the Upper Explosive Limit (or the UEL) and a lower level, called the Lower Explosive Limit (LEL).
+This band is specific for each gas and vapor and is bounded by an upper level, known as the Upper Explosive Limit (UEL) and a lower level, called the Lower Explosive Limit (LEL).

 Gas Detector Placement